-MBA/MPH (Master of Business/Master of Public Health)
+MBA/MPH (Master of Business ADMINISTRATION/Master of Public Health)

 The Master of Business Administration and Master of Public Health dual degree program (MBA/MPH) is designed for students who desire specialized expertise and training in public health management and administration.
 Graduates will be equipped to work in a variety of public interest arenas, commercial or industrial employment, hospitals or insurance settings, or in universities.